d3i-infra/dd-instagram-tiu/README.md

+This repo is used for an instagram data donation study at the TiU it's purpose is to examine the relation between content interactions and political orientation.

 # The data donation task

 The data donation task (a fork of [Feldspar](https://github.com/eyra/feldspar)) is front end that guides participants through the data donation steps, used in conjunction with Next.